-Precision Ag is fast becoming a significant component of US farming systems.
+Precision Ag is becoming a significant component of U.S. farming systems.
 To better understand what PA is and what it encompasses, its definition, along with definitions and descriptions of technical terms and acronyms used in PA applications, are warranted.

-In a publication titled A General Introduction to Precision Agriculture from the Australian Grains Research and Development Corporation (GRDC), authors Taylor and Whelan provide definitions for PA and SSCM.
+In a publication titled "A General Introduction to Precision Agriculture" from the Australian Grains Research and Development Corporation [GRDC], authors Taylor and Whelan provide definitions for PA and SSCM.

-- Precision Agriculture is (from the US House of Representatives) "an integrated information- and production-based farming system that is designed to increase long-term, site-specific and whole farm production efficiency, productivity, and profitability, while minimizing unintended impacts on wildlife and the environment".
+- Precision Agriculture is "an integrated information- and production-based farming system that is designed to increase long-term, site-specific and whole farm production efficiency, productivity, and profitability, while minimizing unintended impacts on wildlife and the environment".
 Notice that PA is identified as a whole-farm strategy and not just for individual fields. - Site-Specific Crop Management [SSCM] is "a form of PA whereby decisions on resource application and agronomic practices are improved to better match soil and crop requirements as they vary in the field".
 This definition narrows the concept to resource use in cropping systems.